abhiabhi94/battery-monitor/README.md

 - To make this program a part of `startup application` `search` `startup application` on your machine and add the contents of the `file` `cmd.txt`(inside the directory where you cloned this).

 - To make changes to the percentages when you want notification, you can just edit the file `data.json` (inside the directory where you cloned this) appropriately.

+- Thanks to the creator of the beep sound which was picked up from https://freesound.org/people/thisusernameis/sounds/426888/